HeadClot/Blender-Quake-Map-Importer/README.md

 **Important Notes**:

-I recommend to use Trenchbroom and then Select the Generic profile + Valve 220 format.
+I recommend to use Trenchbroom and then Select the built in Generic profile + Valve 220 format.
 Then load your PNGs into your trenchbroom textures folder.